mvrequa/HPC-HOL/02-EDA-LSF/README.md

 Let's use the [fully-managed LSF template](https://github.com/Azure/cyclecloud-lsf/blob/master/examples/lsf-full.txt) in cyclecloud-lsf as a starting point for the master node(s).
 All the changes we want are concerning NFS mounts.
-We want to move the LSF mount from the project fileserver to an Azure NetAPP filesystem.
+We want to move the LSF mount from the project fileserver to an Azure NetAPP Volume.
 In this lab we'll use two methods to accomplish the same thing.

 On the execute nodes we'll update _/etc/fstab_ to have this mount: